List of Monster Musume characters: The Serpentine Races

 There are currently four known serpentine liminal species: the Lamiai, the Echidnae, the Medusae and the Melusinae.
-While the actual location of their homeland is not specified, it appears to be in a Temperate climate, possibly Mediterranean as all four races are mentioned in Greek mythology and the buildings in Miia's home village resemble Greek island architecture as on the island of Santorini.
+While the actual location of their homeland is not specified, it appears to be in a Temperate climate, possibly Mediterranean, as all four races are mentioned in Greek mythology, and the buildings in Miia's home village resemble architecture on the Greek island of Santorini.